 Birth Mystics

 Welcome to the Birth Mystics podcast.
-What is a birth mystic, anyway?
-Doulas Katie and Stephanie define it as a person who pursues contemplation, surrender, and truth in order to understand birth beyond the intellect.
-Think ”birth nerds” but with a little more depth and spirituality.
-Here we talk birth through the lens of mythology, philosophy, poetry, and more.
+Who, or what, is a birth mystic?
+Doulas Katie and Stephanie define it as someone who seeks to embrace the magic, mystery and metaphor of birth.
+Think ”birth nerds” but with a bit more depth.
+Here we explore birth through the lens of mythology, poetry, spirituality, psychology, and more.

 Episodes